APiligrim/WebScrapping/README.md

-# WebScrapping with BeautifulSoup
+# WebScrapping Indeed with BeautifulSoup

-Main Idea: Web Scrape the website Indeed.com with BeautifulSoup to see internship openings for open Software Engineering positions and spot trends for:
+Project's Main Idea: Web Scrape the website Indeed.com with BeautifulSoup to see internship openings for open Software Engineering positions and spot trends for:

         - programming skills (languages, frameworks, types of experiences) that are most in demand
         - locations of different job openings